 In this day and time, if you are the spouse of an Army soldier, you have either already dealt with a deployment or will be dealing with one in the future.

 In the past, many Army spouses could make it through an entire enlistment without enduring a deployment separation.

 Today, with continuing operations in Iraq and Afghanistan with no end in sight, it is not likely to happen.

 The best thing you can do as an Army wife is to prepare for the deployment and the many obstacles it can deliver.
-There are emotional stages that are common for Army wives to endure during the separation from their spouse.
-Although these stages are the most common, do not be alarmed if you either skip a stage or stay in one stage for a longer period than stated.
+There are emotional stages that are common for Army wives to endure during the separation from their spouses.

 First Stage: Learning of the Deployment

 Depending on your husband’s unit, you could have months of notice before they deploy or as little as a few hours.
 Your first reaction could very well be shock, disbelief, and helplessness.